Modeling Random Directions in 2D Simplex Data: Introduction

-While we do not discuss how to model random movements, we shall take a first step toward that by focusing on how to model the random directions of the movement for elements residing in a simplex.
-We aim for the modeling of random directions for two main reasons.
+To help develop such a model for the random movement, this paper will examine an important aspect: modeling the random directions of such movements.
+This is a key step for two main reasons.
 First, at a high level, any movement in the simplex, including points on the boundary, can be decomposed into the direction and the magnitude.
 For a movement to respect the simplex constraint, the magnitude of a point's movement is bounded by the maximum distance between the point and the boundary point in a given direction.
-Thus, the magnitude is somewhat determined by the random direction.
-The second reason is that even this modeling task presents non-trivial difficulties.
-As seen in Figure \ref{real_data_example}, we cannot assume an uniform random direction because there may be clearly preferred directions.
+Thus, not only is there greater flexibility in modeling the two aspects separately, but also doing so allows us to model the magnitude with greater care.
+The second reason is that even this modeling task presents potential non-trivial difficulties.
+An illustrative example is a data set of income proportions for all Census tracts or "neighborhoods" in Los Angeles County from 1990 to 2010.
+The proportions have been binned into three categories: \$0 to \$100,000, \$100,000 to \$200,000, and greater than \$200,000.
+Using the Census tract IDs, we can track how the income proportions for a neighborhood changes from one year to the next.
+As we will demonstrate later, this shift appears dependent on the current income proportions and not on the neighborhood's physical location.
+Then, Figure \ref{real_data_example} shows that we cannot assume a uniform random direction in this change because there may be clearly preferred directions.
 We need a way to assign probability to these random directions.
-In order to start thinking about how to accomplish this, we note that because there are only three income categories for our data set, the simplex is essentially a two dimensional surface for our point to move in.
+In order to start thinking about how to accomplish this, we first examine the 2D simplex case, which shall be the main focus of our paper.
+There, the simplex is essentially a two dimensional surface for our points to move in.
 It suffices to assume that these random directions are random angles and lie in the interval $[0, 2\pi)$.
 One naive approach to assign probability to such an interval is by assigning probability to some random variable $z \in \mathbbm{R}$ and using the inverse logit function to transform $z$ to that interval.
 Such an approach would be problematic because the endpoints of the interval and values near the end points are mapped near their respective $\pm\infty$ and are far apart.
 Meanwhile, the end points for the random angle's interval, $0$ and $2\pi$, denote the same direction and should not be so far apart.
 The issue here, mathematically, is that the inverse logit function that maps $\mathbb{R}$ to the angles $[0,2\pi)$, while continuous and one-to-one, does not possess a continuous inverse.